juliaguida/oystercard/boris_bikes/learning_objectives.md

 - Set up a simple project
 - Explain why a complete README is important
-- Intialize and push a git project
+- Initialise and push a git project

 ### [Challenge 2](2_working_with_user_stories.md)